Andycutter/viaplay_middle/README.md

 `/stylesheets` contain the styling for the site.
 For a better overview the styling is divided up into the partials `maincontent.css.scss` and `series.css.scss` and imported to `all.css.scss`

 `/spec/` contain the testing framework.
 The "spec"-files contains the tests and `user_sees_content_on_landingpage` contains basic **User stories** for builing the application

+# Tests
+To see tests run `rspec` in your terminal from the root directory

 # Notes and comments
 Only the first serie "Grey's Anatomy" has a working info-page when clicking on the image.
 This is done just to illustrate the idea behind the application.
 In retrospective another framework should have been chosen (e.g. Ruby on Rails), to make it easier to show the information for each serie in a single view.